kayac/ecspresso/tests/terraform/README.md

 $ curl -s "http://$(terraform output -raw alb_dns_name)/"
 ```

+Note: This example contains availability zone named a, b, and d.
+If your AWS account does not have some of them, you can change the resources for them from [vpc.tf](./vpc.tf), [alb.tf](./alb.tf) and [ecs-service-def.jsonnet](./ecs-service-def.jsonnet).

 ### Usage with AWS CodeDeploy

 At first, you must delete an ECS service that having "ECS" deployment controller.